Race tips for marathon day

 (Image credit: Virgin Money London Marathon)

-As the official apple of the Virgin Money London Marathon, we have been excitedly gearing up for the big day on Sunday 23rd April.
+Pink Lady® have worked with the London Marathon for many years and we have been excitedly gearing up for the big day on Sunday 23rd April.
 We recently teamed up with Veggie Runners, who are no strangers to long-distance running.
 During their training session with two of our runners, Maxime and Phil, who will be completing the distance dressed as Pink Lady® apples, The Veggie Runners shared some helpful race day tips.

 So whether you’re running the marathon later this week, or want to build upon your experience of racing at medium or long distance, here are our top tips for race day.